amelikov/tutorials/nuget/README.md

 ### Final touch
 There is one more thing you would need to do if you issued a self-signed certificate.\
-Copy `cert.pem` file we created earlier to the machine where you would run Visual Studio.\
+Copy `cert.crt` file we created earlier to the machine where you would run Visual Studio.\
 Again, on the machine where you would run Visual Studio, run `certmgr.msc`, navigate to\
 `Trusted Root Certification Authorities`, expand it, then right-click `certificates`.\
 In the context menu select `All Tasks` and click `Import`.
 This will display a File Open Dialog.\
 Change file type to `All Files (*.*)` then navigate to the directory where you have copied\
-`cert.pem` file, select it, and complete the import procedure.
+`cert.crt` file, select it, and complete the import procedure.

 You can now point web browser on that machine to `https://ip-of-nuget-machine` and it\
 would show no security warnings.